saturogojo0006/ExpressoClone/README.md

 # Open only on laptop  or  in landscape mode if using mobile phone to view.
-# Event Page is currently made therfore route to it only.
+# Event Page is currently made therefore route to it only.